Using Dash and Azure OpenAI to build a GPT-powered web app assistant#

 First, you need to create an empty Dash webapp.
 If you don’t know how to create one, please refer to this mini-tutorial.

-Then, import all the required libraries and configure the webapp to use the CSS file that you created before.
-Code 5 shows how to do it.
+Then, import all the required libraries and configure the webapp to use the CSS file you created.
+Code 4 shows how to do this.

 import dash